 The Paul Smith's College Visitor Interpretive Center, located not far from Tupper Lake, is a great place to get outdoors.
 The main building, which features gallery space with local art, a theater, a gift shop complete with Adirondack memorabilia, exhibits, and a great room to relax and enjoy the views in, is all on one level and is fully accessible for visitors in wheelchairs, with walkers, and other mobility concerns.
 Need help with the front door?
 Call ahead and a staff member will gladly assist you!
 Outside, the Barnum Brook Trail, while not ADA-compliant, is wheelchair accessible and popular amongst nature lovers, wildlife viewers, kids, adults, and everyone in between.
 This 0.6 mile trail is a loop with a network of bridges, boardwalks, and overlooks.
 Those in power wheelchairs should have no trouble, but there is one hill with an 8-10% grade that should be considered.
 However, taking the trail counterclockwise will ensure you don't have to go up the hill.

 Camping is an Adirondack tradition, and mobility or accessibility should not stop you from experiencing a night outdoors!
-John Dillon Park is a fully accessible ADA compliant wilderness campground and day-use facility.
+John Dillon Park is a fully accessible, ADA-compliant wilderness campground and day-use facility.
 There is the fully accessible, 5-mile round-trip Handsome Pond Trail (made up of smooth gravel and boardwalks), a fishing platform on Grampus Lake, and boating trips on a pontoon boat.
 In addition to accessible trails and activities, John Dillon Park has 9 lean-tos, all of which are wheelchair accessible.
 Some of the lean-tos also have fold-down beds, and all sites come with accessible picnic tables, fire pits, and are equipped with electricity to charge wheelchairs if necessary.

 Come for the day or for a few nights to immerse yourself in Tupper Lake's nature!